Sport in Africa: Golf

-Tennis is minority sport in Africa.

 Motorsport

 Motorsport is popular in South Africa.
 The country has hosted several international races, such as the South African Grand Prix (Formula One), South African motorcycle Grand Prix (Grand Prix motorcycle racing), etc. The Moroccan Grand Prix was the first Grand Prix from Africa to host the Formula 1 in 1958.

+The Safari Rally was part of the World Rally Championship from 1973 until 2002, before returning in 2021.
+Previously the Rallye Côte d'Ivoire was also held as a WRC round from World Rally Championship for drivers and manufacturers from 1977 to 1992.
+The Dakar Rally cross-country race was held across North Africa from 1979 to 2007, including a North-South route in 1992 and a West-East route in 2000.

-Jody Scheckter is the only Auto driver from Africa to win the Formula 1 in 1979.
-In Motos, South Africa had/has notable riders such as Kork Ballington, Jon Ekerold, and currently, Brad Binder.
+Jody Scheckter is the only auto driver from Africa to win the Formula 1 in 1979, whereas Tony Maggs and John Love scored podiums.
+Giniel de Villiers won the Dakar Rally in 2009.
+In Motos, South Africa had/has notable riders such as Kork Ballington, Jon Ekerold, and currently Brad Binder, while Rhodesian riders include Ray Amm and Jim Redman.